-Unfortunately there also seems to be a large divide between traditional media planners and new media planners and consequently also between advocates from 'new media' and representatives from the traditional media houses that have extended their brands into the online world.
+Unfortunately there also seem to be a large divide between traditional media planners and new media planners and consequently also between advocates from new media and representatives from the traditional media houses that have extended their brands into the online world.

-Direct Response advocates are doing their fair share of agency bashing when they claim that traditional agencies do not understand the complexity and uniqueness of the Internet and new disciplines such as search engine optimisation and as a result are not getting their fair share of advertising from the traditional agencies.
+Direct Response advocates are doing their fair share of agency bashing when they claim that traditional agencies do not understand the complexity and uniqueness of the Internet and new disciplines such as search engine optimisation and as a result the medium is not getting its fair share of advertising from the traditional agencies.
 They further claim that agencies are adopting a TV centric approach viewing the Internet as a mass medium and not as a highly targeted precision tool.

 However, as is the case for most media, direct response cannot be a major part of the revenues for a media because it just is not fair to the medium.
-The media has no control over the pricing of the advertised product, the advertising agency's creative work or even the fact that the advertiser might be trying to sell a crappy product.
+The media has no control over the advertised products pricing, the advertising agency's creative work or even the fact that the advertiser might be trying to sell a crappy product.

-With a direct response focus, the brand building part of the advertising would be left unaccounted for and only the "exposure" that accounted for the response will be taken into account and not the on and off line advertisement that eventually lead to the desired response.
+With a direct response focus, the brand building part of the advertising would be left unaccounted for and only the "exposure" that accounted for the response will be taken into account and not the on and off line advertisement that eventually leads to the desired response.

-It is also true that if you look solely at the Internet from a direct response point of view, there is really no use for an Internet media currency at all, since response based pricing and optimisation is being dealt with on a case by case basis.
+It is also true that if you solely look at the Internet from a direct response point of view, there is really no need for an Internet media currency at all, since response based pricing and optimisation is being dealt with on a case by case basis.